ishepard/pydriller/README.md

 # PyDriller

-PyDriller is a Python framework that helps developers on mining software repositories.
-With PyDriller you can easily extract information from any Git repository, such as commits, developers, modifications, diffs, and source codes, and quickly export to CSV files.
+PyDriller is a Python framework that helps developers in analyzing Git repositories.
+With PyDriller you can easily extract information from any Git repository, such as commits, developers, modifications, diffs, and source codes.

 ![Alt Text](https://ishepard.github.io/images/mygif.gif)